“What is the CARE Team?”

-The CARE Committee is dedicated to the success of each student academically, socially, emotionally, physically and spiritually.
-The purpose of this committee is to identify and develop a plan for those students that may be experiencing more than ordinary transitional issues and may need a member of the committee to check in or offer assistance in some way.
-Through this outreach, it is our goal to make students aware of the resources that are available to them and help them to be successful on Merrimack’s Campus.
+The CARE Team at Merrimack College is dedicated to the health and success of each student academically, socially, emotionally, physically, and spiritually.
+The purpose of the team is to identify and develop a plan for those students that may be experiencing more than ordinary transitional issues and may need a member of the campus community to check-in or offer assistance in some way.
+Through this outreach, it is our goal to make students aware of the resources that are available to them and help them to be successful.

-In reality, if there is any student concern that warrants some kind of intervention, the CARE Committee should be notified and will review the student’s case.
-All students’ names, the names of the reporters and information contained within the report are kept private within the CARE committee.
+In reality, if there is any student concern that warrants some kind of intervention, the CARE Team can be notified and will review the student’s case.